Inca trail to Machu Picchu

 DAY 1: CUSCO – PISKACUCHO – WAYLLABAMBA

-Early in the morning at 5am, we will pick you up at your hotel in Cusco or in Ollantaytambo at 6:30am, and travel by private van passing through the picturesque villages of Chinchero, Urubamba and Ollantaytambo.
-After a 2 hour journey we reach KM82, the start of the trail.
-We stop for breakfast on the way.
+Early in the morning at 4:30H, we will pick you up at your hotel in Cusco or in Ollantaytambo at 6:30am, and travel to Ollantaytambo where we will have breakfast.
+Then we continue for 40 more mintes to the KM82, the start of the trail.

 • Meals: Lunch, snacks, tea time & Dinner.